LesPerras.com

 The Problem is…

 The problem is that it is described for use with apache but I am using the nginx server.
-A bit more searching lead me to this page and Wing Tang Wong’s answer.
+As I explored in [New Horizons], configuring Nginx for optimal performance with PHP was a similar challenge.

 He Said